 - Africa is well-known for being home to numerous species of Old World monkeys, apes, and other primates (including but not limited to the aforementioned baboons, chimpanzees, gorillas, etc).
-However, explicitly attaching ethnic/racial stereotypes of any group of people onto non-human primates (especially catarrhines like the aforementioned monkeys, baboons, chimps, and gorillas) is extremely controversial, because words such as "ape" and "monkey" have been used as racist slurs, especially against black people.note
+However, explicitly attaching ethnic/racial stereotypes of any group of people onto these non-human primates (primarily the monkeys and apes, rarely applicable to the more distantly related bushbabies) is extremely controversial, because words such as "ape" and "monkey" have been used as racist slurs, especially against black people.note

 - While dodo birds are commonly portrayed in media, they are seldom portrayed as being from their native Mauritius, let alone represent Mauritians, so this is national animal is rarely used this way.

 - Australian Wildlife provides us a high number of interesting species that are associated with the Land Down Under.
 These animals will usually be portrayed with a heavy Aussie accent, and often fitting the Awesome Aussie stereotype.

 - To state the obvious, kangaroos represent Australia, but koalas aren't far behind.
 Occasionally dingoes, emus, cassowaries, and saltwater crocodiles will also make the cut.

 - Surprisingly, despite their popularity, the platypus is rarely acknowledged to be an Australian species and more rarely a national animal stereotype for Australia (although it is New South Wales' state animal and appears on the Australian 20 cent coin).
 While koalas are not Australian national stereotype animals a fair amount of the time, they are one far more of the time than platypodes are.